merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 Unfortunately, I didn't put all my changes into patches, but I hope my explanations are useful if anyone needs to use pkgsrc on Solaris 10 SPARC in future.

-## The system python
+### The system python

 I think it's a good way to have `python3` and `python` symlinked to `/usr/pkg/bin/python3.12`.
 Solaris has Python 3, but much older.

-And there are a lot of Python stuff can be installed using pkgsrc (only except modules depending on Rust)
+And there are a lot of Python stuff can be installed using pkgsrc (only except modules depending on Rust).

 ## GCC 9

-I wasn't able to build the package (`devel/gcc9`) using OpenCSW's gcc5, but I was able to build it from source.
-It took ca. **2 days** on my Sun Blade 100.
+When I started, I wasn't able to build the package (`devel/gcc9`) using OpenCSW's gcc5 - I guess I didn't have enough knowledge about pkgsrc and all its stuff.
+But I built it from source as usual, it took ca. **2 days** on my Sun Blade 100.

 ```bash
 -bash-3.2# /usr/local/bin/gcc9.5 -v